turbot/steampipe-plugin-servicenow/docs/tables/servicenow_cmdb_ci.md

 limit 100;
 ```

-### Retrieve a list of all CIs that are currently down or experiencing issues.
+### Retrieve a list of all CIs that are currently down or experiencing issues

 ```sql
 select